khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 # MySql Architecture

-Notes about MySql , MySql architecture, ACID, connection handling  and other MySql related concepts.
+In-depth Notes about MySql , MySql architecture, ACID, connection and thread handling  and other MySql related concepts.

 ## MySQL Architecture